-Note: This updated every Saturday.
+Note: This is updated every weekend.

 7:00 AM: The Mortgage Bankers Association (MBA) will release the results for the mortgage purchase applications index.

 8:30 AM: The initial weekly unemployment claims report will be released.
-The consensus is for claims to increase to 320 thousand from 300 thousand.
+The consensus is for claims to increase to 305 thousand from 284 thousand.

 9:45 AM: Chicago Purchasing Managers Index for July.
 The consensus is for a increase to 63.0, up from 62.6 in June.

 8:30 AM: Employment Report for July.
 The consensus is for an increase of 228,000 non-farm payroll jobs added in July, down from the 288,000 non-farm payroll jobs added in June.

 The consensus is for the unemployment rate to be unchanged at 6.1% in July.

 This graph shows the monthly change in payroll jobs, ex-Census (meaning the impact of the decennial Census temporary hires and layoffs is removed to show the underlying payroll changes).